jsaintro/publicnotes/3dprinting/Control Boards/Einsy Mini Rambo.md

 compiler.c.elf.flags={compiler.warning_flags} -Os -g -flto -fuse-linker-plugin -Wl,-u,vfprintf -lprintf_flt -lm -Wl,--gc-sections
 ```
 Note: `-Wl,-u,vfprintf -lprintf_flt -lm` is what was added
-Note: You can probably skip this for just marlin
 Note: make sure you use the right version for the arduino ide your using.
 Aka if you upgrade.
 5. Install TMC2130 Library
 Sketch/Include Library/Manage Libraries